garden-io/garden/docs/k8s-plugins/local-k8s/configure-provider.md

 ---
 title: 2.
-Configure the Plugin
+Configure the Provider
 order: 2
 ---

-# 2. Configure the Plugin
+# 2. Configure the Provider

 The `local-kubernetes` plugin attempts to automatically detect which flavor of local Kubernetes is installed, and set the appropriate context for connecting to the local Kubernetes instance.
 In most cases you should not have to update your `garden.yml`, since it uses the `local-kubernetes` plugin by default, but you can configure it explicitly in your project-level`garden.yml` as follows: